bitnami/charts/bitnami/grafana-loki/README.md

 <!--- app-name: Grafana Loki -->

-# Bitnami package for Grafana Loki
+# Bitnami Secure Images Helm chart for Grafana Loki

 Grafana Loki is a horizontally scalable, highly available, and multi-tenant log aggregation system.
 It provides real-time long tailing and full persistence to object storage.